 Critical & Historical Studies College-wide Programme

-The Royal College of Art provides a unique environment for postgraduate art and design students to reflect upon their own practice and to engage critically with students from their own and other disciplines.
-As part of the ‘university experience’ of being at the College, all first-year MA students in the studio-based Schools follow a weekly schedule delivered by the Critical & Historical Studies (CHS) programme.
+The RCA provides a unique environment for postgraduate art and design students to reflect upon their own practice and to engage critically with students from their own and other disciplines.
+As part of the ‘university experience’ of being at the College, all first-year MA students on studio-based programmes follow a weekly schedule delivered by the Critical & Historical Studies (CHS) programme.

 - exciting, thought-provoking and inspiring lectures by experts within the programme and high-profile visiting lecturers